gasparl/expapp/docs/TUTORIAL.md

 the subsequent analysis (i.e., when an invalid keypress precedes an otherwise valid keypress, this latter should not be considered valid either, since, evidently, the wrong keypress likely influenced its time).
-Apart from recording, the boilerplate also warns users in case of an incorrect keypress ([\[n46\]](https://github.com/gasparl/expapp/search?q=n46); particularly useful when no trial-by-trial feedback is given otherwise).
+Apart from recording, the template also warns users in case of an incorrect keypress ([\[n46\]](https://github.com/gasparl/expapp/search?q=n46); particularly useful when no trial-by-trial feedback is given otherwise).
 Finally, one may even record, for each user input (such as keypresses), whether it was